pingswept/me30-website/content/notes/demo-videos.md

 -->
 ## Client and server setup

-* Please note that P4 for fall 2021 is different from the P4 described in the below videos.
-However, these videos might still be helpful in seeing some examples of setting the Pi up as a server.
+* Please note that P4 and P5 for fall 2022 are different from the P4 described in the below videos.
+However, these videos might still be helpful in seeing some examples of setting the Pi up as a server or client.

 ### Intro to client and server setup